 Overview.
 The Nominating Committee is charged with selecting individuals to fill upcoming vacancies on the ALA Board of Directors in accordance with Article V of the Association Bylaws.
-The committee is also charged with selecting individuals to fill upcoming vacancies on the Chapter Resource Team.

 Composition.
 The Nominating Committee is comprised of the President-Elect (nonvoting member), President, Immediate Past President, Executive Director (non-voting member) and up to 12 members at large for a total of up to 16 committee members.
 Per Article VI, Section 6.2 of the Association Bylaws, the President serves as Chair of the committee.
 Under no circumstance is the committee to be comprised of fewer than seven individuals.